ARMmbed/mbed-os/features/storage/TESTS/blockdevice/general_block_device/README.md

 #### Troubleshooting

-If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.
+Please review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions about how to fix possible issues you may face.

 ## Changing the block device

 In Mbed OS, a C++ class that inherits from the [BlockDevice](https://os.mbed.com/docs/latest/reference/storage.html#block-devices) interface represents each block device.

-This test uses the default block device received by the function get_default_instance(), it is defined in [SystemStorage.cpp](https://github.com/ARMmbed/mbed-os/blob/master/features/storage/system_storage/SystemStorage.cpp#L35-L77) as MBED_WEAK, in case we would like to test a new block device we will have to override it.
+This test uses the default block device that the function `get_default_instance()` receives.
+[SystemStorage.cpp](https://github.com/ARMmbed/mbed-os/blob/master/features/storage/system_storage/SystemStorage.cpp#L35-L77) defines this as `MBED_WEAK`.
+If you would like to test a new block device, you have to override it.

-first add the new block device cpp and header files to [blockdevice folder](https://github.com/ARMmbed/mbed-os/tree/master/features/storage/blockdevice), then implement get_default_instance() inside the test main.cpp.
+First add the new block device .cpp and header files to the [blockdevice folder](https://github.com/ARMmbed/mbed-os/tree/master/features/storage/blockdevice).
+Then, implement `get_default_instance()` inside the test `main.cpp`.

-for example, in order to test the HeapBlockDevice add:
+For example, to test the HeapBlockDevice, add:

 ``` diff
 +#define TEST_BLOCK_SIZE 128